Roofing & siding frequently asked questions

 Different materials come with different lifespans.
 Take a look at the averages below:

-How do I decide which roofing material is right for my home?
+How do I decide which roofing material is suitable for my home?

-Just like many major purchases, there are a number of different factors that you should consider before making a decision.
-To get an idea of what type of roofing material would look good on your home, you can look at the other houses in your neighbourhood, consider the style of your house and the overall look that you want to create, and of course, take your own personal tastes into account.
+Just like many major purchases, there are several different factors that you should consider before making a decision.
+To get an idea of what type of roofing material would look good on your home, you can look at the other houses in your neighbourhood, consider the style of your house and the overall look you want to create, and of course, take your tastes into account.

 How many different types of roofing materials are there?